Easter feast: lamb, date & apricot tagine

 2 tbsp finely chopped coriander leaves and stems

 2 tbsp finely chopped parsley leaves

-1. In a mixing bowl, combine 2 teaspoons of Moroccan spice blend, ground ginger, half a teaspoon of salt and 2 tablespoons of the olive oil and mix well.
-Add the lamb pieces and massage the spice paste into the lamb for a few minutes.
+1. In a bowl, combine 2 teaspoons of Moroccan spice blend, ground ginger, half a teaspoon of salt and 2 tablespoons of olive oil.
+Mix well.
+Add lamb pieces, massage the spice paste into the meat for a few minutes.

-2. Heat the remaining tablespoon of olive oil in a tagine or heavy based sauté pan and, once hot, add the lamb pieces.
-Cook the lamb pieces until browned.
+2. Heat remaining tablespoon of olive oil in a tagine or heavy-based pan.
+Once hot, add the lamb pieces.
+Cook the pieces until browned.

-3. Halve the onions and slice into 0.5cm pieces.
-Add to the browned meat and allow to simmer on medium heat until the onions become translucent.
+3. Halve onions and slice into 0.5cm pieces.
+Add to browned meat.
+Allow to simmer on medium heat until the onions become translucent.

 4. Add saffron, cinnamon sticks and stock.
-Mix well and bring the sauce to the boil.
-Once boiling, reduce heat to a gentle simmer, cover and cook the lamb for 2 hours.
-If needed, add a few tablespoons of water if there is not enough liquid during cooking.
+Mix well and bring sauce to a boil.
+Once boiling, reduce heat to a gentle simmer, cover and cook lamb for 2 hours.
+If needed, add a few tablespoons of water if there’s not enough liquid during cooking.

-5. While the lamb is cooking, make the fruit compote by adding all the ingredients into a saucepan and bringing to the boil.
-Reduce the heat to a simmer and continue to cook until the fruit compote is left with 2 tablespoons of liquid.
-Remove from the heat and set aside.
+5. While the lamb is cooking, make the fruit compote.
+Add all ingredients into a saucepan and bring to a boil.
+Reduce heat to a simmer and continue to cook until 2 tablespoons of liquid remain.
+Remove from heat and set aside.

 7. While the lamb is resting, prepare the couscous.
 Combine vegetable stock, butter and salt and heat until boiling.
 Stir until melted.
 Add the couscous and mix well into the hot stock.
 Cover tightly and leave for the grains to absorb liquid for 5 minutes.

 8. Fluff couscous grains with a fork, stir through chopped herbs.
 Place on a serving platter.